iudizm/iudizm.github.io/en/index.md

 # About

-This is the home page.
-It can be used for a short introduction.

 [Click here](/en/cv) to see the full CV, and [here](/cv.pdf) to download a print version.

 The theme also ships with a blog: [click here](/en/posts) to scroll posts from the most recent.